 On the eastern size, with about the same land size of Clark County, White Pine County has just about 10,000 residents, or roughly the number of people in the MGM Grand at any given time.

 There are five casinos in this county, including one I played at in Ely, the Hotel Nevada & Gambling Hall, where they opened up a blackjack table for me, since I was the only person in the casino.

 Fifteen casinos call this area of northwest Nevada home, most of which are found in the town of Winnemucca – a popular stop when driving the seemingly endless flat miles of Nevada’s Interstate 80.

 Although it has 29 gambling locations, (including the Pioneer Crossing Casino and the Silverado in Fernley), this area is known more for scoring of a different kind.

 The county is home to legal brothels, like the infamous Moonlite Bunny Ranch.
 As for the casinos, Lyon County has just over 2,300 slot machines in the county.

 The largest county in Nevada, (and the 3rd largest in the United States), the infamous Nye County from “Live PD” fame has 18 casinos, most of which are in Pahrump, including the Gold Town Casino and Pahrump Nugget.

-In case you are counting, we are 12 casinos off of our 335 casinos in Nevada.
-The remaining 12 are smaller joints spread out across rural areas in the state.
+In case you are counting, we are a few casinos off of our 334 casinos in Nevada.
+The remaining ones are very smaller joints spread out across rural areas in the state.